keboice/Final-Class/README.md

 D3 Time Series Chart using Mike Bostock's [Wealth and Health of Nations] (https://bost.ocks.org/mike/nations/) chart as a template.
 Added interface elements - start button and slider.
 Click on image below to go to chart.
 [<img src='motion.gif' width=500>] (http://bl.ocks.org/keboice/raw/037f7ac2089bbe455e86140d24bdefc9/)

+##Class Projects
+Below is a review of the vizualizations we've completed over the course of the last six weeks.
+Click on the images to go to visit the charts.

 #### Dancing Ansombe's
 [<img src='anscombes.gif' width=500>](http://bl.ocks.org/keboice/1ad291d2506da8b9418e47d2f96f7a58)